 5. Double IPAs don’t always mean double the alcohol content.

 Double IPAs (otherwise known as Imperial IPAs) are American-style IPAs that use double the hops (or even more) of regular IPAs, balanced with extra malt to create a smooth, darker flavor profile than their single-malt counterparts.
 Even though these IPAs are higher in alcohol content, it’s not by much—double IPAs usually range between 9 percent and 10 percent ABV.

 6. The definition of an IPA has expanded in recent years.

 There used to be two main IPA styles: English and American.
-English IPAs tend to have fewer hops; a smoother, more subtle flavor; and are also generally lower in alcohol content.
+English IPAs tend to have fewer hops, a smoother, more subtle flavor; and lower ABV.
 American IPAs, on the other hand, feature hops much more prominently and have a more bitter flavor, rather than an aromatic one.
 Now, though, you'll find countless subsets within those styles, including New England, East Coast, West Coast, session, Belgian, and milkshake IPAs.
 Each of these varieties is characterized by its own unique flavoring, brewing, and hop profile.
 Milkshake IPAs, for example, may be brewed with lactose, vanilla, and fruit, while a session IPA strips out all the adjunct ingredients and focuses on the classic English style with an ABV of around 3 or 4 percent.